MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 - **On-demand only**: The workflow is only triggered manually.

 > [!NOTE]
-> The **on-demand only** trigger is the default trigger of workflow templates that are on-demand only.
+> The **On-demand only** trigger is the default trigger of workflow templates that are on-demand only.
 For the full list of workflow templates, and their compatible triggers, see: [Lifecycle Workflows templates and categories](lifecycle-workflow-templates.md)

 ## Time based attribute trigger